What are the Best Tanzania Safari Attractions?

 Selous Game Reserve

 Large, remote, and wild, Ruaha National Park is right in the center of Tanzania.
 Ruaha is found on Tanzania’s southern circuit and is another largely untamed, secluded Tanzania safari destination.
-The rugged landscape offers spectacular scenery and great game viewing opportunities.
+The rugged landscape offers spectacular scenery and great game viewing.

 Katavi National Park

-Enjoy the sedate pleasures of a Zanzibar Island holiday and balmy relaxation on east African beaches.
-Just off of the coast of Tanzania, Zanzibar is becoming increasingly popular with travelers but has managed to retain its authentic island charm and unique African vibe.
+Enjoy the sedate pleasures of the a Zanzibar Island holiday and the balmy east African beaches.
+Zanzibar is becoming increasingly popular with travelers but has managed to retain its authentic island charm and unique African vibe.

 At 5895m, Mount Kilimanjaro is the highest freestanding mountain in the world and certainly worth viewing (and even climbing!).
 Mount Kilimanjaro is surrounded by Kilimanjaro National Park and is also a UNESCO World Heritage Site.